cutecharts/cutecharts-spring-boot-starter/README.md

 ```

 ### Basic Usage
-Normally, when u import the starter, there has a non-specific chart type `Chart.newChart` bean created.
+Normally, when you import the starter, there has a non-specific chart type `Chart.newChart` bean created.
 You can use it to create the charts whatever you want.

 ```java